 Tennessee makes the perfect backdrop for fall festivals.
 From cozy events serving up small town charm and autumnal bites and drinks to ghost stories and haunted houses for getting that Halloween fright, make Tennessee your destination for some fall fun.
-We’ve put together a list of activities you’ll want to check out this season:
+We’ve put together a list of activities you’ll want to check out:

 World-renowned storytellers flock to Tennessee Oldest Town, Jonesborough for the annual festival that celebrates the art of storytelling.
-Main stage performances welcome some of the nation’s top tellers like Carmen Deedy, Josh Goforth, Oba William King and Vicki Juditz.
-Special events include Midnight Cabaret, Ghost Story Concerts, Story Slam! and much more.
+Main stage performances welcome some of the nation’s top tellers like Chirine El Ansary, Matteson Perry, Anne Rutherford, Bil Lepp, Jennifer Munro and more.
+Special events include Midnight Cabaret, Ghost Story Concerts, Story Slam!

 More than 110,000 people come to this small Tennessee town to enjoy more than 350 arts and crafts vendors from around the U.S., apple dumpling contest, fried pies, an extensive children’s area, three stages of music and entertainment and much more.

 The annual festival is held each fall in downtown Cleveland, Tennessee and hosts a variety of activities.
 From an art and craft show, pony and hayrides to children’s activities, the Apple Talent Show, music and other entertainment and an Apple Dessert Contest.